Primrose Plant Care In 3 Simple Steps

 - Primroses like cooler conditions and can remain in bloom for weeks if kept at temperatures between 50° to 60° F.

-- Primroses need plenty of moisture but little direct sunlight, making them a great winter blooming plant to enjoy in this area.
+- Primroses need little direct sunlight, making them a great winter blooming plant to enjoy in this area.

 Here are a couple of other primrose resources I came across that you might enjoy:

 Primroses are small, colorful woodland perennials that last for many years with the right planting and care.
 These plants bloom in a range of colors and grow best… Read more …

 Nearly every garden, no matter how small, has a spot that receives sun for only an hour or so a day.
 It may be only a narrow border against the north side of.
 Read more …